CDCgov/NEDSS-EpiSync/docs/phinvads-tutorial.md

 5. Groups.
 6. Views (Message Guides)

-Here are quick descriptions of each, followed by some further notes at the bottom:
+Here are quick descriptions of each, followed by some further notes at the bottom.
+Versioning is a really big deal with these vocabularies.
+So for each kind of ojbect, I try to note whether its versioned or not.

 ## Code System

 A `Code System` is a collection of Code System Concepts.
-Many Code Systems are from other organizations.
-Example Code Systems are: HL7, ICD-9, ICD-9 CM, SNOMED CT, LOINC, and CPT.
+Many Code Systems are from other organizations called Standards Determing Organizations (SDO).
+Sometimes we play a bit loose, and  mix the SDO name with the Code System name: eg, HL7, ICD-9 CM, SNOMED CT, LOINC, and CPT.

 ???
 Is a Code System versioned?
 It seems not?